-So for accessing the login page, you may want to enter our secret login URL.
+To access the login page, you may want to enter our secret login URL.
 Probably it will be redirected to the WordPress login page.

-Simple isn’t it?
+Simple, isn’t it?

-Finally, we have successfully hidden our WordPress login URL and replaced with a new one.
+Finally, we have successfully hidden our WordPress login URL and replaced it with a new one.
 This method is highly recommended and also essential these days.